Embraer Legacy, Brazil

-The full glass cockpit includes a Honeywell Primus 1000 digital avionics suite and a dual flight management system (DFMS), which minimises the crew workload.
-The avionics suite is integrated with dual digital air data computers, dual Attitude, Heading and Reference System (AHRS), a TCAS II traffic alert and collision avoidance system and an Enhanced Ground Proximity Warning System (EGPWS).
+The full glass cockpit includes a state-of-the-art Rockwell Collins Pro Line Fusion avionics suite and software, which can be easily upgraded for future requirements.
+It includes a dual flight management system (DFMS), which minimises the crew workload.
+The avionics suite is integrated with dual digital air data computers, head-up guidance system (HGS), synthetic vision system (SVS), enhanced vision system (EVS), onboard maintenance system (CMC), a TCAS II traffic alert and collision avoidance system, and an Enhanced Ground Proximity Warning System (EGPWS).

 The instrumentation includes a Flight Dynamics head-up display that gives the aircraft CAT III landing capability.
 Five electronic flight and information system displays, each measuring 20.3cm x 18cm (8in x 7in) include two multi-function displays, two primary flight displays and an Engine Indication and Crew Alert System (EICAS).

 The aircraft has a Global Positioning System (GPS), Laseref inertial reference system, a Primus 1000 colour weather radar with turbulence detection, satellite communications and a dual Primus II radio communications.

 The Legacy has a 40m³ (1,410ft³) interior and the cabin is built with fine-quality hardwoods, fabrics and finishes.
 The interior layout options range from a two abreast 20-seat Corporate Shuttle version to the Government VIP / Executive version cabin in a 12-seat arrangement with sideboard, tables and three-seat sofa.